 I chose to write about Schild Estate’s 2012 Shiraz because the image of these hard-working hands resonated with me.
 Hands that are strong, for sure sore

 It’s already Easter and I’m way behind on these very important and informative wine blog posts!
 I hope I’m not too late with my Easter wine recommendation!?
 As far as pairings go, I realize many of you will be eating delicious, traditional meals involving some sort of carved ham (maybe

 This bottle of Santa Cristina was given to me by my sister’s in-laws last year, during the holidays.
-It’s a decent red, made from a blend of Merlot, Syrah, Sangiovese, and Cabernet.
+It’s made from a blend of Merlot, Syrah, Sangiovese, and Cabernet.
 And, you can find it just about anywhere: Total Wine, local grocery stores, online, etc., in the $9.99 to